 - Custom visualization tools to display objects in charts and graphs

 - Unstructured and structured data management

-Most business decision makers recognize the potential value of big data as numerous success stories emerge, but are hesitant to adopt solutions due to fears over data privacy, security, and the time-consuming tasks traditionally involved in managing large volumes of information.
-However, selecting the right big data tool can satisfy the core technical challenges, as well as empower users with secure, reliable access.
+Most business decision makers recognize the potential value of big data from others' success stories, but are hesitant to adopt solutions.
+Fears over data privacy, security, and the time involved with managing large volumes of data can be daunting.
+However, selecting the right solution can meet the core technical challenges, while empowering users with secure, reliable data access.